 What role does the KLCC Public Radio Foundation play in station operations?

 The role of the Foundation is to work alongside the station to advocate, engage community and fundraise for station goals and projects.
-The foundation is not an advisory committee.
+The foundation is not an advisory committee and thus does not engage in station operations or program decisions.

-What is the relationship between KLCC and Lane Community College (LaneCC)?
+What is the relationship between KLCC and Lane Community College?

-LaneCC did not make a general fund transfer to KLCC in FY18 budget.
-LaneCC continues to support the station with utilities fees, facility maintenance, custodial, payroll services, legal assistance, human resources and other services.
+LCC remains KLCC's most generous supporter.
+LCC supports the station with a transfer of general funds, utilities fees, facility maintenance, custodial, payroll services, legal assistance, management, human resources and other services.

 What is the current financial outlook for KLCC?

-What is the relationship between Lane Community College (LaneCC) and the KLCC Public Radio Foundation?
+What is the relationship between Lane Community College (LCC) and the KLCC Public Radio Foundation?

 Do other public radio stations have nonprofit organizations supporting them?